Shirakumo/lichat-protocol/README.md

 1. The update is sent back to the user.

 A new connection attribute called `shirakumo:ip` is introduced, which is a string showing the IP address from which the connection originates.

+A new update called `ip-blacklist` is introduced.
+When a server receives an `ip-blacklist` update, it must react as follows:

+1. The update's `target` field is set to the list of IP addresses and masks contained in the `ip-blacklist`.
+1. The update is sent back to the user.

 #### 7.11 Bridge (shirakumo-bridge)
 Purpose: allows bridging chat channels from external services by sending messages on behalf of other users.